30 Indoor Activities for Rainy Days in Kyoto

 3. Nishijin Textile Center

-Nishijin is a traditional textile produced in Nishijin in Kyoto.
-Nishijin Textile Center is the best place to learn about Nishijin textile and its history.
-Every day the Kimono show that introduces Japanese traditional fashion is held at the center, and they have a handwoven workshop, kimono wearing experience and exhibition.
+Nishijin is a traditional textile produced in Nishijin in Kyoto and the Nishijin Textile Center is the best place to learn about Nishijin textile and its history.
+Every day they host a Kimono show that introduces Japanese traditional fashion, and they have a handwoven workshop, kimono wearing experience and exhibition.

 Also, if you want to have the chance to wear your own kimono during your time in Japan, we recommend checking out a rental kimono.
 This is usually the best and most cost effective way to experience this traditional attire.
 Plus, you can leave your luggage or other bags at the store so you can enjoy your kimono hands-free.
 Check it out below!